-But before you rush out and snatch the first camera you see, be sure to do some research.
+But before you rush out and snatch the first backup camera for an RV that you see, be sure to do some research.
 Each RV backup camera has unique features depending on the value and price.
 Some have better screen quality, while others have a more straightforward installation process.
 Choosing a backup camera isn’t always obvious.
 That said, we’ve provided you with valuable information, along with the 7 best backup cameras for an RV or travel trailer.

 Do You Need a Backup Camera for Your RV or Travel Trailer?

 The Department of Transportation claims that “back over” crashes cause 200 deaths and 12,000 injuries each year.
 As a result, the United States government passed a law in 2018, stating that all new cars must include backup cameras.

 While RV owners do not have to abide by this rule, they should take note of these statistics.
 Without a backup camera, the risk of collision and liability increases substantially.
 Possible consequences of an accident include lawsuits, expensive fines, and even jail time.
 To avoid these nightmares, purchase and install a backup camera for your RV, 5th wheel or travel trailer.
 Modern technology gives you a rear view of at least 130-degrees.
 Many also have beneficial features, such as night vision, audible sensors, and vivid viewing screens.